Stanislav Manolev: PSV Eindhoven

 On 25 July 2009, Manolev signed a 3+2 years contract with the Dutch club PSV Eindhoven, to fend competitions from Aston Villa.
 On 6 August 2009, Manolev made his official debut for PSV Eindhoven.
 He was selected as a starter against Bulgarian club Cherno More in the UEFA Europa League 3rd qualification round.
 Unluckily for him he was sent off for a second bookable offense in the 44th minute of the game, but his team went on to repeat its 1–0 win from the first leg.

 On 9 August 2009, Manolev made his full debut for PSV Eindhoven in the Eredivisie.
 He played 69 minutes before being substituted for Jan Kromkamp, assisting Balázs Dzsudzsák's equalizing goal and earning himself a booking.
 On 16 August 2009, Manolev played the full 90 minutes of PSV's 4–3 home win against AFC Ajax and assisted Otman Bakkal's decisive goal in the 75th minute of the game.

 On 23 August 2009, Manolev had another fine display, assisting two PSV goals in the 3–1 home win against NAC Breda.
 On 12 September 2009, he scored his first goal in the 3–0 home win against Roda JC.
 On 28 October 2009, Manolev scored his second goal for PSV against Roda JC for a match from the KNVB Cup.
 On 14 April 2010, Manolev scored his second league goal in the 2–2 draw with Heerenveen.

 In the 2011–12 season, Manolev signed a new contract with PSV until 2014.
 In the summer transfer window in 2012, Manolev was linked around Europe, with VfB Stuttgart and Sporting Lisbon.

 Subsequently, his performance at PSV led to him being branded as "the worst right back in Europe" by RTL pundits, such as René van der Gijp, having become his outspoken critics since his arrival.
-Despite this, Manolev refused to bow down to the careless criticism he received, being quoted as saying: "I do not look at it and I do not make me worry about," said Manolev then.
+Despite this, Manolev refused to bow down to the criticism he received, being quoted as saying: "I do not look at it and I do not make me worry about," said Manolev then.
 "This man (ed.
 Van der Gijp) is paid to give his opinion, fine.
 I look good at the Bulgarian television."

 Upon his loan spell ended from Fulham, having lost a first team place to Santiago Arias and Joshua Brenet.
 PSV would allow Manolev to leave the club on free transfer, as well leaving on cheap basis.
 After a failed move in the summer transfer window, Manolev was then sent to the reserve team and went on to make ten appearances, scoring once.

 In the January transfer window, Manolev left the club by mutual consent, with just six month left to his contract after the club did not display an interest to extend his contract.